KQFFE/PoeLadderTracker/README.md

 # PoeLadderTracker

-A simple desktop application for tracking and viewing Path of Exile ladder standings for public and private leagues.
+A desktop application for tracking and viewing Path of Exile ladder standings for public and private leagues.
+This application uses a proxy server to protect API credentials.

 ## Features